continuent/continuent-vagrant/README.md

 ## Unknown configuration section 'puppet_install'.

-Ensure the puppet_install plug in is installed
+Ensure the puppet_install plug in is installed.
+You may need to upgrade to the latest version of Vagrant for it to install properly.

    $ localhost> vagrant plugin install vagrant-puppet-install